Nettology’s ABCs of Technology

-AWS offers very flexible capacity.
-That means you don’t have to overbuy or over provision on hardware now to cover your projected future needs.
+AWS offers a very flexible capacity.
+That means you don’t have to overbuy or over-provision on hardware now to cover your projected future needs.

 This flexibility leads to better speed and agility so that you can develop and deploy new systems faster.

 - By simplifying your IT infrastructure, AWS helps you focus on your business, not on your IT.

 B is for BYOD.
 Allowing an employee to bring their own laptop, tablet, or cell phone into the workplace to access company data is a concept known as BYOD or Bring Your Own Device.
 Employees can easily work on the road or from home making their jobs more accessible and increasing productivity.
 While there are many advantages to allowing employees to bring their laptops, phones, tablets, etc. into the workplace and setting them up with access to corporate data there are also several risky downfalls.

 C is for Cloud Computing.
 Cloud Computing has basically become second nature to everyone.
 The majority of the population is using and storing information in the “cloud.”
 By utilizing and storing in the cloud it has made running a business and our everyday lives simpler and less hectic.
 It’s cost-effective, offers good security, unlimited storage space, and is usually easy to set up and use.
 There are many different variations of Cloud Computing that you can read more about in this blog.